-Due to the nature, scale and complexity of Wausau, there is one function holder for all the four key functions identified by the PRA.
+Due to the nature, scale and complexity of Wausau, there are two function holders for all the four key functions identified by the PRA.

 Furthermore, Wausau falls under the scope of Liberty Mutual Group's Global Internal Audit ("GIA"), who can review the operational independence of the key function holders at any time.